 The value of our investments in other companies or businesses may also fluctuate significantly and impact our operating results quarter to quarter or year to year.
-For instance, in June 2019, we purchased 2.4 million shares of common stock of Arcturus and in May 2020, we exercised our option to purchase an additional 600,000 shares of Arcturus' common stock pursuant to the terms of our equity purchase agreement with Arcturus; we subsequently sold an aggregate of 800,000 shares in December 2020.
+For instance, in June 2019, we purchased 2,400,000 shares of common stock of Arcturus and in May 2020, we exercised our option to purchase an additional 600,000 shares of Arcturus' common stock pursuant to the terms of our equity purchase agreement with Arcturus; we have subsequently sold an aggregate of 2,500,000 shares.
 We also purchased 7,825,797 shares of common stock of Solid in October 2020.
 We have elected to apply the fair value option to account for our equity investments in Arcturus and Solid.
 As a result, increases or decreases in the stock price of Arcturus and Solid common stock will result in accompanying changes in the fair value of our investments, and cause substantial volatility in, our operating results for the reporting period.
-For instance, the changes in fair value of the Arcturus and Solid investments recognized in the Consolidated Statements of Operations for the three months ended March 31, 2021 and 2020 was a \$20.7 million decrease and \$7.7 million increase, respectively, primarily due to the lower Arcturus and Solid stock price as of March 31, 2021 compared to the prior year and higher Arcturus stock price as of March 31, 2020 compared to the prior year.
-The losses and gains in fair value of the equity investments for the three months ended March 31, 2021 and 2020 compared to the prior year, we would have reported an even greater net loss for the three months ended March 31, 2021 and 2020 compared to the prior year.
-If the Arcturus and Solid stock price as of March 31, 2021 and 2020 compared to the prior year, we would have reported an even greater net loss for the three months ended March 31, 2021 and 2020 compared to the prior year, we would have reported an even greater net loss for the three months ended March 31, 2021 and 2020 compared to the prior year, we would have reported an even greater net loss for t
+As the fair value of our investments in Arcturus and Solid is dependent on the stock price of Arcturus and Solid, which has recently seen wide fluctuations, the value of our investments and the impact on our operating results may similarly fluctuate significantly from quarter to quarter and year to year such that period-to-period comparisons may not be a good indication of the future value of the investments and our future operating results.